 So, in the hope of helping you complete your SOC 2 audit (and us never having to write these policies at the next startup, ever again) — and in the spirit of transparency about where we are in terms of security — we’re publishing our internal security policies.

 Tailscale has implemented several security policies to properly identify, respond to, and mitigate potential security risks.
 All employees, vendors, and contractors working with Tailscale must follow these policies in order to best protect Tailscale’s data and our customers’ data alike.
-Coincidentally, putting these policies in Git also makes it easier for you to be “inspired” by these security policies: Check out tailscale/policies for help when you create your organization’s security policies.
+Coincidentally, putting these policies in Git also makes it easier for you to be “inspired” by these security policies: Check out tailscale/security-policies for help when you create your organization’s security policies.

 If you’re considering using Tailscale in your organization, these policies are one more document that you can use as part of your vendor security review.
 (Or at least one you won’t need to manually request!)
 Are they perfect?
 Absolutely not.
 But we hope to improve them over time.
 However, these policies do reflect the current state of our security practices as validated by an independent auditor in our SOC 2 Type II report.
 You can track how these change by watching the repo.